Malden, Massachusetts: Mayor and city council

 The city government of Malden includes a mayor and city council.
 The mayor is elected to a four-year term.
 As of May 2021, the mayor is Gary Christenson.
 Christensen was most recently elected to this position on November 5, 2019 and his current four-year term expires at the end of 2023.

 The Malden City Council has eleven elected members.
 Eight of these members are elected from the city's eight wards and are known as Ward Councillors.
 Three of the members, known as Councillors-at-Large, are elected city-wide.
 All eleven are elected to two-year terms.
 The city council elects from among its members an individual to serve as Council President.

 Transportation

 Major highways

 One limited access route, U.S. 1, runs through the city, connecting Boston to the North Shore suburbs.
 Additionally, Route 28, Route 60 and Route 99 run through Malden as arterial routes.
-Route 16 and Interstate 93 are a short distance outside the city’s borders.
+Route 16 and Interstate 93 are a short distance outside the city's borders.

 Bus and rail

 The city is served by the Orange Line subway that connects it to downtown Boston.
-The city's subway stops are Malden Center and Oak Grove.
-The MBTA's commuter rail also has one stop in the city (Malden Center) and can stop at Oak Grove if necessary.
+The city's subway and commuter rail stops are Malden Center and Oak Grove.
 During the first few years of the 2000s, the MBTA updated signal systems and Orange Line service was replaced by shuttle buses at night.
 Since September 2007, such service interruptions have been limited to occasional weekends, while signal system repairs necessitated closing off the northern portion of the Orange Line and rerouting passengers via replacement bus service from either the Haymarket subway stop or Wellington Station.